The differences between the various types of salami are due to the kind of meat they

 type found in Naples.
 The kind I make is Genovese.
 And therefore, is the best!

-HOME ANGELO BBQSAUCE CALENDAR CATERING CONTACT DRY RUB DELI GARLIC GIFTBASKET HONEY JERKY MARINARA MUSTARD OLIVES ORDER SALAMI SAUSAGE SAUSAGE CASINGS SAUSAGE INGREDIENTS SALSA SEASONINGS SMOKEHOUSE TESTIMONIALS
+HOME ANGELO BBQSAUCE CALENDAR CATERING CONTACT DRY RUB DELI GARLIC HONEY JERKY MARINARA MUSTARD OLIVES ORDER SALAMI SAUSAGE SAUSAGE CASINGS SAUSAGE INGREDIENTS SALSA SEASONINGS SMOKEHOUSE TESTIMONIALS